 Student applications are the responsibility of the ISER Graduate Director and the University Graduate Office.
 All personal details remain confidential and applications are only available for review by other authorised staff outside ISER in the context of awarding funding scholarships.
 All unsuccessful applications are destroyed after decisions have been made on funding awards and the award of places at the University.

 Personal details of Research Associates and Visitors are held by ISER for contact purposes only.
 These associates and visitors have no formal link with the University and no records about them are held by the University.

 We hold personal details of our Survey participants only for the purposes of conducting the survey.
 Participant information remains strictly confidential at all times and may only be accessed by a small number of authorised staff conducting the survey.

 We try to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 This Privacy Notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of our collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.

 Access to personal information

 We try to be as open as we can, in terms of giving people access to their personal information.
-Individuals can find out if we hold any personal information about them by making a ‘subject access request’ under the Data Protection Act 1998.
+Individuals can find out if we hold any personal information about them by making a ‘subject access request’ under the General Data Protection Regulations.
 If we do hold information about you, we will:

 - give you a description of it;